NicolasBighetti/twitchplaysreborn/README.md

 in our example we add the JoinWorldCommand, SpamWorldCommand and the CloudWorldCommand

-this is what your method should like
+this is what your method should like don't forget to call TwitchGameMode::RegisterWorldCommands()

 ```C++
 virtual void RegisterWorldCommands() {